amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - And We Love You
 - God Country
 - I Hate This Place / Fuck This Place
-- It's Lonely at the Centre of the Earth
 - Infidel
 - Little Monsters
 - All Against All